Membership

 Explanation:

-Current Co-Chairs
+Current Chairs

 • The Director, Office of ADFG, sends the list of candidates for reappointment to the Nominating Committee, who considers the candidates for reappointment.